xwl42/tp/docs/UserGuide.md

 * Each exercise only has **one status**.

 Example:
-* `marke 2 ei/7 s/d` marks exercise 7 of the second person as done.
+* `marke 2 ei/7 s/d` marks exercise 7 of the 2nd student as done.

-### Locating persons by name: `find`
+### Locating students by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds students whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`